dev-matheusmuniz/dev-matheusmuniz/README.md

 # 👨🏻‍💻 About Me:
 Hey, welcome to my github profile!
-My name is Matheus Muniz, pleased to have you here.<br><br>I've just started my freelancing carreer as a Creative Fullstack with emphasis in Frontend Development & UI Designer.
+My name is Matheus Muniz, pleased to have you here.<br><br>I am a Creative Fullstack with emphasis in Frontend Development & UI Design.

 # 🌐 Socials: